Paul Wellens: Lewis Murphy's St Helens sin-binning at Magic Weekend was 'ridiculous, flabbergasting'

 "I get asked these questions as a coach.
 We're judged on our results and we have to come here and answer questions.
 And that's all part and parcel of being in this job.

-"However, I'm quite often answering questions around refereeing decisions.
-And inconsistencies around refereeing decisions.
-And I think maybe it's got to the point where we as coaches should stop answering those questions.
+"However, I'm quite often answering questions around refereeing decisions and inconsistencies around refereeing decisions.
+I think maybe it's got to the point where we as coaches should stop answering those questions.

-"And maybe we get Phil Bentham to come and front up.
-And he answers the questions as to why these decisions are so inconsistent on a weekly basis.
+"Maybe we get Phil Bentham to come and front up, and he answers the questions as to why these decisions are so inconsistent on a weekly basis.

 "I think everybody who's been in rugby league a long time sees that for what it is.
 But for some reason as a refereeing team now we seem to complicate the life out of every single decision that goes on in the course of 80 minutes."